StarpTech/next-localization/example/README.md

 In `next.config.js` you can configure the fallback language.

-## Usage
+## Development

+1. Run `yarn link` in the root directory.
-Run `yarn` to update the `next-localization` package with the latest updates.
-After that run `yarn dev` to run the application.
+2. Run `yarn` to update the `next-localization` package with the latest updates.
+3. Run `yarn dev` to run the application.
+4. Repeat step 2) if you want to update `next-localization`.